samgeverdt/samgeverdt.github.io/_pages/about.md

   - /about.html
 ---

-I am a college junior with a strong academic foundation in Geographic Information Systems (GIS) and data science.
+"I am a college junior with a strong academic foundation in Geographic Information Systems (GIS) and data science.
 In addition to my academic achievements, I have gained significant work experience in various fields, including disaster relief with the Federal Emergency Management Agency (FEMA) during my pre-college gap year and my current work with UMBC research, USDA, and FEMA.

 My work in disaster relief has allowed me to develop strong leadership, teamwork, logistical, and communication skills, which have proven valuable in all aspects of my life.
 I have applied my experience in analysis and modeling using ArcGIS PRO, QGIS, ENVI, and Google Earth Engine.
 Furthermore, I am conversant in Python and R programming languages, as well as SharePoint.